algolia/algoliasearch-client-cmd/README.md

 # Creates a new API key that can only perform search action on this index
 algoliasearch-cmd.sh addIndexACL indexName acl.json
 ```

 You can also create an API Key with advanced restrictions:

-Add a validity period: the key will be valid only for a specific period of time (in seconds),
+ * Add a validity period: the key will be valid only for a specific period of time (in seconds),
-Specify the maximum number of API calls allowed from an IP address per hour.
+ * Specify the maximum number of API calls allowed from an IP address per hour.
 Each time an API call is performed with this key, a check is performed.
 If the IP at the origin of the call did more than this number of calls in the last hour, a 403 code is returned.
 Defaults to 0 (no rate limit).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.

-Specify the maximum number of hits this API key can retrieve in one call.
+ * Specify the maximum number of hits this API key can retrieve in one call.
 Defaults to 0 (unlimited).
 This parameter can be used to protect you from attempts at retrieving your entire content by massively querying the index.

-You can also create a temporary API key that will be valid only for a specific period of time (in seconds):
 ```sh
 # Creates a new global API key that is valid for 300 seconds
 echo '{"acl": ["search"], "validity": 300}' > acl.json